Ensembl/WiggleTools/README.md

 * gt

-Returns contiguous regions where the iterator is strictly greater than a given cutoff:
+Returns contiguous boolean regions where the iterator is strictly greater than a given cutoff:

 ```
 wiggletools gt 5 test/fixedStep.bw